madsondeluna/procurator/README.md

 **Important Notes:**

-- ⚠️ **Database Setup**: For best performance and offline capability, run `colabfold_setup databases` once.
+- Note: For best performance and offline capability, run `colabfold_setup databases` once.
 This downloads ~100GB and takes several hours.
 - If local databases are not found, ColabFold will attempt to use remote MMseqs2 server (requires internet, slower).
 - ColabFold will be installed automatically if missing when this command is first run.
 - Modeling time depends on protein size and available GPU.
 Large proteins may take hours.